Mirasaki/discord.js-bot-framework/README.md

 Complete | Notes
 -------- | ---------
 ✅ Built-in Slash Commands | [Message Content Access is becoming a privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots "source") and that's why this framework makes full use of interactions (slash commands, buttons and select menus) instead of message content.
 In fact, we don't even listen to ***any*** messages.
+✅ Automatically update Slash commands | This framework will check for any changes to your Slash Command data and update it accordingly, no need for executing scripts and weird work-arounds to update them when needed.
 ✅ Different types of slash commands | Configure your command to be *global*, *test server only* or *server specific*.
 Allowing you to test properly, release the command to specific servers and finally make it available globally.
 ✅ Required and optional commands | Configure whether or not your command is a required command or optional.
 Required commands ***can't*** be disabled by individual servers, optional commands ***can***.
 ✅ Throttling | Configure command throttling for all your commands!
 Allow infinite usages for a command that barely does anything, and restrict resource-heavy commands to a 1 max usage in 120 seconds.
 (That's just an example, you can literally do anything.)